modxcms/fred/docs/blueprints.md

 Use cases for private Blueprints include testing by theme creators (since they won’t be included in exported Themes), saving specific combinations and settings for Elements that _only_ you will use, and end users currating frequently used Blueprints acros categories into a single location.

-A more advanced use case is overriding default settings of commonly used Elements to match frequently changedd settings like changing margins, padding or text-alignment.
+A more advanced use case is overriding default settings of commonly used Elements to match frequently changed settings like changing margins, padding or text-alignment.

 ### Blueprint Screenshots